Skip to content

 Our priority is to help you avoid becoming homeless.
 We can do this by negotiating with the people you live with or your landlord, giving you advice, or by helping you find another home quickly.

 People threatened with homelessness often leave it to the last minute before contacting us.
-Don't postpone, contact the Housing Aid team today if you might become homeless.
+Don't postpone, contact us today if you might become homeless.
 The sooner you contact us the more likely we will be able to help you and prevent you becoming homeless.
-To contact us, complete the self-referral form.
-An officer will contact you within ten working days.

 Please do not complete more than one referral form as this will cause delays in the processing of your request.
 The name and date of birth you provide will be validated against your identification documents.
 Please note that submitting false information is an offence.

-Complete the referral form
+Complete the registration form

 Contact telephone numbers